sabre-io/sabre.io/source/vobject/upgrade_to_4.md

 ### PHP 7 support

-This version of vobject support PHP 7.
+This version of vobject supports PHP 7.
 We also dropped support for PHP versions before 5.5.
 If you are running an older PHP version, we will continue to maintain vObject 3.x.
 But really, you should upgrade!